-- Winners will be notified by telephone and/or email by Monday, June 12, 2017.
-All winner and finalist videos will remain on the Taste Your Future YouTube channel, website and Facebook page with winner videos highlighted.
+- Winners will be notified by telephone and/or email.
+All winner and finalist videos will remain on the Taste Your Future and FoodGrads YouTube channel, website and Facebook page with winner videos highlighted.

 - The Contest Organizers, in their sole discretion, reserve the right to move a video from one category to another if they deem that it has been improperly designated by the contestant or if there is an insufficient number of entries in another category.

 - Up to four (4) grand prizes will be awarded (the “Grand Prizes”).
 The approximate retail value of each Grand Prize is $2,150.
 Each Grand Prize will consist of:

 - Industry mentor relationship: Each person who is part of the winning submission will be matched with an employee of an Ontario food and beverage processing company as their mentor for up to 12 months.
 Industry mentors will be appointed by the Contest Organizers.
 Every effort will be made to identify mentors in the contestant(s)’s field of study/area of interest and near their home or school.
 Mentoring activities may include face-to-face and/or telephone meetings, tours of the company and other activities at the discretion of the industry mentors or Contest Organizers.